romi/plant-imager/README.md

 ## Getting started
-Clone the repository and initialize the sub-modules.
+Clone the repository and initialize the submodules.
 In a terminal:
 ```shell
 git clone https://github.com/romi/plant-imager.git